Updated: June 2026

 If showings are happening but offers aren’t, the problem may be how the listing is positioned rather than its price or presentation.
 Are you holding offers on a specific date without enough demand to justify it?
 Have you been declining conditional offers?
 Are there terms in the listing that create friction, such as an inflexible closing date, unusual exclusions, or a tenancy situation that wasn’t disclosed upfront?
 Each of these can be enough to push a motivated buyer to a competing listing with fewer complications.

-Have an Honest Conversation With Your Agent
+Have an Honest Conversation With Your Realtor®

-If your agent can’t explain specifically why the home isn’t selling and what changes will fix it, that’s a problem in itself.
+If your Realtor® can’t explain specifically why the home isn’t selling and what changes will fix it, that’s a problem in itself.
 You should hear concrete recommendations backed by comparable sales data, not reassurances that the market will improve.
 The market doesn’t owe any listing a sale.
 Each listing has to earn it.
 The sellers who close in the shortest time at the strongest price are the ones who received an honest diagnosis early and acted on it without delay.
 If you’re considering relaunching, see our article on what happens after you sign a listing agreement in Ontario for a clear picture of how to approach the preparation period properly this time.

 Why Homes Don’t Sell: Your Questions Answered